On Termination of Polynomial Programs with Equality Conditions: Upper bound on the length of polynomial ascending chains

 Hence, in the rest of this section, we construct the longest chain of this form.
-We first do this for a special case where the degrees of polynomial ideals are not just bounded but completely determined by a function $f$.
+We start with a special case where the degrees of polynomial ideals are not just bounded but completely determined by a function $f$.
 Then we reduce the general case to this special one.